etoews/etoews.github.io/_posts/2019-11-07-gitops-is-applying-desired-state-from-git.md

 ### Git as SPOF

 If GitOps is driving your runtime environments, Git uptime is even more critical.
-Git can become a single point of failure for essential business processes.
+Git can become a single point of failure (SPOF) for essential business processes.
 If you use a cloud based Git service and they have a bad day, you're going to have a bad day.
 If you run Git on-premise, you'll almost certainly want to configure it to be highly available.
 Either way, you'll need to seriously consider the impact on your business of Git being down.

 ### Secrets Management